Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

-Note also that an usual estimation procedure used in generalized models is quasi-likelihood maximization.
+Note also that an usual estimation procedure used in generalized models is quasi-likelihood maximization, which has the advantage of being efficient for a wider class of models than generalized.
 For details, we refer among others to \cite{SeveriniStaniswalis} or \cite{MacCullaghNelder}.
-In GPLM, quasi-likelihood estimation was developed for example by \cite{Chen87} and \cite{MammenVanderGeer}.
+In GPLM, quasi-likelihood estimation was developed for example by \cite{Chen87} and \cite{MammenVanDerGeer}.